Storm Damage Tree Assessment Sydney: Safety, Insurance and Report Evidence

 - Trunk failure: Main stem breakage at weak points or decay

-- Major branch failure: Loss of significant scaffolding branches
+- Major branch failure: Loss of significant structural branches

 - Crown asymmetry: Uneven foliage loss creating structural imbalance